kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-1-why-do-we-need-it.md

 ## The Free & Open Internet is Dying

 But 5 years ago I started noticing worrying trends on the internet.
 A lot of companies started consolidating their powers.
 Google dropped the “Don’t be evil” credo after they started negotiating with weapons manufacturers.
-The companies started to use their reach and power to spread their political and social ideas.
+The companies started to use their reach and power to spread their political and social ideologies.
 It started slowly, subtle, and nearly unnoticeable with biased ranking algorithms under the pretension to “show more relevant content to users”.

 As a center-left Libertarian who follows conservative outlets, I noticed the political bias much earlier than people who only read left-wing news.
 I witnessed how the hypocritical inequality and standards applied to different political ideas increased a lot.
 Search results of Google and their competitors started to look like being from a different planet.
 I stopped using most Google products and switched to privacy products like [Brave Browser](https://brave.com/), [DuckDuckGo](https://duckduckgo.com/) or [Brave Search](https://search.brave.com/).